wp-plugins/secure-html5-video-player/readme.txt

 See <a href="http://www.trillamar.com/webcraft/secure-html5-video-player/">www.trillamar.com/secure-html5-video-player/</a> for additional information about Secure HTML5 Video Player.
 See <a href="http://videojs.com/">VideoJS.com</a> for additional information about VideoJS.
-See <a href="http://flowplayer.org/">Flowplayer.org</a> for additional information about Flowplayer.

 == Installation ==